ReeceGoding/Frustration-One-Year-With-R/README.md

     and they do it silently, returning `NULL`.
 I’d expect a warning message informing me of this, but there is no such thing.
-If you want that behaviour, then you have to write it yourself by ending each statement with a final unnamed branch that throws an error, e.g. `switch("c", a = "foo", b = "bar", stop("Invalid input"))` or `switch("c", a = "foo", b = "bar", warning("Invalid input"))`.
-Of course, you can’t do that with the numeric version, because R has a switch without defaults.
+If you want that behaviour, then you have to write it yourself e.g. `switch("c", a = "foo", b = "bar", stop("Invalid input"))` or `switch("c", a = "foo", b = "bar", warning("Invalid input"))`.
+You can’t do that with the numeric version, because R has a switch without defaults.

 ## 4.5 Subsetting